 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-103, 44-3-107(1), 44-3-202(2)(a)(I)(A), 44-3-202(1)(b), 44-3-202(2)(a)(I)(J), 44-3-202(2)(a)(I)(R), 44-3-301(7), 44-3-303(3)(b), and 44-3-308, C.R.S.
+The statutory authority for this regulation includes, but is not limited to, subsections 44-3-103, 44-3-107(1), 44-3-202(1)(b), 44-3-202(2)(a)(I)(J), 44-3-202(2)(a)(I)(R), 44-3-301(7), 44-3-303(3)(b), and 44-3-308, C.R.S.
 The purpose of this regulation is to establish reporting and disclosure requirements for the identification of applicants, licensees, and their relevant financial interests to promote transparency and prevent the occurrence of statutorily prohibited financial interests between the manufacturing, wholesale, and retail tiers.

-A. Corporations and Limited Liability Companies

-- 1. If the applicant for any license under Articles 3 or Article 4 of Title 44 is a corporation or limited liability company, it shall submit with the application, the names, addresses, and individual history records of all of its principal officers, directors, or managers, and a copy of its articles of incorporation or articles of organization; and if a foreign entity, evidence of its qualification to do business within this state.
+- A. Corporations and Limited Liability Companies - 1.
+If the applicant for any license under Articles 3 or Article 4 of Title 44 is a corporation or limited liability company, it shall submit with the application, the names, addresses, and individual history records of all of its principal officers, directors, or managers, and a copy of its articles of incorporation or articles of organization; and if a foreign entity, evidence of its qualification to do business within this state.
+In addition, each applicant shall submit the names, addresses, and individual history records of all of its principal officers, or managers, and a copy of its articles of its qualification to do business within this state.
 In addition, each applicant shall submit the names, addresses, and individual history records of all persons owning 10% or more of the outstanding or issued capital stock, or persons holding a 10% or more membership interest. - 2.
-Any transfer of capital stock or any change in principal officers or directors of any corporation holding a license under the provisions of the Colorado Liquor or Beer and Wine Code and which is not subject to the reporting requirements of the Securities and Exchange Act of 1934, as amended, shall be reported to the respective licensing authorities within thirty (30) days after such transfer or change.
+Any transfer of capital stock or any change in principal officers or directors of any corporation holding a license under the provisions of the Colorado Liquor or Beer Code and which is not subject to the reporting requirements of the Securities and Exchange Act of 1934, as amended, shall be reported to the respective licensing authorities within thirty (30) days after such transfer or change.
 With the report, the licensee shall submit the names, addresses, and individual history records for any new officer, director, or stockholder acquiring 10% or more outstanding capital stock, as well as the corporate minutes verifying the transactions.
 Licensees that are subject to the Securities and Exchange Act of 1934, as amended, shall be required to do the same, except that they shall not be required to report any single transfer of outstanding capital stock of less than 10%. - 3.
 Any transfer of membership interest or any change in managers of any limited liability company holding a license shall be reported to the respective licensing authorities within thirty (30) days after such transfer or change.
 With the report, the licensee shall submit the names, addresses, and individual history records for any new manager, or member acquiring 10% or more membership interest.